H3XAGON3ST-Games/GDMessenger/README.md

 ![image](https://github.com/H3XAGON3ST-Games/GDMessenger/assets/83023800/ddf06f43-c025-4182-81ae-8ecc3280b4c7)

 ## The future of the project:
-1. Data transfer refactoring (and add data security)
+1. Data transfer refactoring (and add data security) - In progress
-2. Database refactoring
+2. Database refactoring - Unstarted
-3. Client and Server code refactoring
+3. Client and Server code refactoring - Unstarted
-4. Adding Groups
+4. Adding Groups - Unstarted
-5. Gui improvement
+5. Gui improvement - Unstarted
-6. Adding a cache for storing messages and other things
+6. Adding a cache for storing messages and other things - Unstarted
-7. Adding the ability to send videos and pictures (and maybe a gif as file and url)
+7. Adding the ability to send videos and pictures (and maybe a gif as file and url) - Unstarted
-8. Profile improvment and add custom data about user (such as pictures profile or "about me")
+8. Profile improvment and add custom data about user (such as pictures profile or "about me") - Unstarted

 ## Open Sourse Server-Client Messenger on Godot 3.5 for PC
 ![image](https://github.com/H3XAGON3ST-Games/GDMessenger/assets/83023800/39be0e9b-e8a1-4a12-9f12-623d712071db)